 Is a specific index designated as a reference benchmark to meet the sustainable investment objective?

-Reference

-benchmarks are

-indexes to measure

-whether the financial
+Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics

 How does the reference benchmark take into account sustainability factors in a way that is continuously aligned with the sustainable investment objective?